OpenAdaptAI/OpenAdapt/README.md

-# GUI Process Automation with Transformers
+# PuterBot: GUI Process Automation with Transformers

-Welcome to GUI Process Automation with Transformers!
+Welcome to PuterBot: GUI Process Automation with Transformers!
 We are working with a dataset of user input events, screenshots, and window events.
 Our task is to generate the appropriate InputEvent(s) based on the previously recorded InputEvents and associated Screenshots, such that the original goal of the user in the recording is accomplished, while accounting for differences in screen resolution, window size, and application behavior.

 ## Problem Statement